-Hello again; this is Steve from SKG Renovations bringing you more actionable info and strategies.
-Make sure you go about your master bathroom remodel the RIGHT way by reading this post.
+Hello again; this is Steve from SKG Renovations (Steve’s Bio) bringing you more actionable info and strategies.
+Make sure you approach your master bathroom remodel the RIGHT way by reading this post.
 You can also get some great tips even if you are only doing a small bathroom remodel.

 I hope you enjoy it!

 A Master Bathroom Remodel comes with a number of significant advantages.
 According to HGTV, it’s among the most valuable investments you can make in your home, and that’s before considering the qualitative difference that a relaxing oasis can make for anyone living in your home.

 If you’re thinking about improving one of the most important rooms in your home, consider this your Ultimate Bathroom Remodel guide.

 The contractor you choose for your master bathroom remodel can make or break your project.
 As early as possible in the process you need to find a professional with sufficient experience that you feel comfortable with.
 If you have a designer that you trust, they will be able to help with this step since they will have a set of contractors they have worked with.

 When looking for potential fits, use online resources like Houzz.com to find local contractors in your area.
 Check their reviews, as well as the Better Business Bureau for any potential red flags.
 If you feel comfortable, you can even ask for the contact information of past clients.
 Direct references are the most valuable, credible information you can get about your contractor.